Wizaron/Ising2D/README.md

 # Monte Carlo Simulation of the Ising Model in 2D

 * Monte Carlo Simulation of the Ising Model in 2D using Metropolis (with and without Stochastic Series Expansion) and Wolff algorithms.
 * Includes reports and codes (python) for Advanced Physics Lab.
-(FIZ 421E - Fall 2014) project at Istanbul Technical University.
+(FIZ 421E - Fall 2014) project under supervision of [Assoc.
+Prof. Dr. Ahmet Levent Subaşı](https://scholar.google.com/citations?user=0fBOrbwAAAAJ&hl=en) at Istanbul Technical University, Physics Engineering Department.
 * You can find the report and presentation in "reports" directory.

 ## Abstact